-5Essentials Survey Now Open for Families
+5Essentials Survey Open through February 14

 The Illinois 5Essentials Survey is now available for District 65 families!
 We find the information collected as part of the statewide survey to be extremely valuable.
 We use this survey as a tool to reflect on progress made since last school year so that we can continue to improve our schools and create an even better environment for teaching and learning.